 In 2019, the Company closed a series of transactions related to the sale of its Canadian fossil fuel-based electricity generation portfolio and Alberta PowerLine (see Note 27).
-These sales resulted in an aggregate gain of \$174 million (\$65 million after-tax and non-controlling interests (NCI)).
+These sales resulted in an aggregate gain of \$174 million (\$125 million after-tax).
 As the sale of operations is not in the normal course of business, the related gain on sale of operations has been excluded from adjusted earnings.